microspectrometer/dev-kit-2020/README.md

 During the `bus-turnaround`, the slave uses `MISO` for both *receive buffer empty* and *transmit buffer full*.

+- If it is *not* OK to continue with the data transfer, `FtIsBusOk` returns *false*.
+The low-level command immediately before this was `FtPullData` which pulls `SCK` low.
+This is good. `SCK` should be low before deactivating the interface.
+The master terminates the Ft1248 sesssion by deactivating the
+  interface: `FtDeactivateInterface` pulls `!SS!` high again to return to the *inactive state*.

-The master clocks out the data from the slave.
+- If it *is* OK to continue with the data transfer, the master clocks out the data from the slave.

 First a rising clock edge to tell the slave to push data onto the bus and to drive `MISO` with an `ACK` or `NAK`:

     FtPushData